Johnny Majors: Pittsburgh (second stint)

 After being forced to resign at Tennessee, he returned to his second home of the University of Pittsburgh to once again coach the Panthers.
-Throughout the mid-1990s, Majors tried to recreate the magic of 1976 at Pitt but achieved little success going 12–32 in four seasons from 1993–1996.
+Throughout the mid-1990s, Majors tried to recreate the magic of 1976 at Pitt but achieved little success going 12–32 in four seasons from 1993 to 1996.
 He retired from coaching following the 1996 NCAA season and served at Pitt in the position of Special Assistant to the Athletic Director and Chancellor until the summer of 2007.
 A room on the second floor of the Pittsburgh Athletic Association adjacent to Pitt's campus is dedicated to him and displays memorabilia from his career.

 Death

 Majors died on June 3, 2020, at his home in Knoxville, Tennessee.
 He was buried in the Lynchburg, Tennessee cemetery alongside his parents, Shirley Majors and Elizabeth Bobo Majors, and his brother Bill Majors.

 Honors

 Knoxville named a street after Majors.
 Johnny Majors Drive is on the campus of the University of Tennessee and is the location of the school's practice facility.
 Actor Lee Majors borrowed Johnny Majors' last name to form his stage name.
 According to one account, Lee, whose real name is Harvey Lee Yeary, met Johnny and they became friends.
 Lee Majors was regularly seen on the sidelines during Johnny Majors' first tenure at Pittsburgh and during the early days at Tennessee.